Tobiasz Musielak: Career

 Musielak, the younger brother of fellow Speedway rider Sławomir Musielak, mirrored the early career of his brother by starting his career with Unia Leszno who Tobiasz still rides for today after first riding for them in 2009.
-In 2011 he became a member of the Polish national junior speedway team, and in 2012 he was the runner-up in the Individual Speedway Junior European Championship.
+In 2011, he became a member of the Polish national junior speedway team, and in 2012, he was the runner-up in the Individual Speedway Junior European Championship.

 Musielak was given his first opportunity in British Speedway by the Wolverhampton Wolves who named him in their 2015 line-up.
 Wolves promoter Chris Van Straaten described Musielak as "a really entertaining rider and a really exciting prospect".
 He rode with Swindon Robins in 2017 when they became SGB Premiership champions, but did not ride in the UK in 2018.
 He returned for 2019, winning a second SGB Premiership with the Robins.

-In 2022, he rode for the Sheffield Tigers in the SGB Premiership 2022.
+In 2022, Musielak rode for the Sheffield Tigers in the SGB Premiership 2022.
 He helped Sheffield win the League cup and reach the Play off final.
 Also in 2022, he helped Wilki Krosno win the 2022 1.Liga.

-He signed again for Sheffield for the SGB Premiership 2023 and this time won the league title with the club.
+Musielak signed again for Sheffield for the SGB Premiership 2023 and this time won the league title with the club.

-He signed for King's Lynn Stars for the 2024 season< but left in July following an ankle injury.
+Musielak signed for King's Lynn Stars for the 2024 season, but left in July following an ankle injury.

 Musielak signed for Birmingham Brummies for the SGB Premiership 2025.